mjkim21-dev/mjkim.github.io/docs/09-API WebPage/api.md

 ## Overview
 My communication for Subsystem A2 is a part of a buffer system with Subsystem A3 ([Neel](https://neelgarde.github.io/NeelGarde/)).
 We have a simple structure that allows information to be passed from the robot to the controller.
 In this case, I am responsible for the controller side of the communication.
 For this system, Neel and I are sharing a package containing uInt8; from then on, my code will have buffers to send to Subsystem A1 ([Isaac](https://isrysm52.github.io/EGR314_isrysm52.github.io/07-API/API/)).

+## Team Message Structure
+All information regarding team message structure and message types can be found by clicking [here](https://egr314-s-2026-201.github.io/04-Team-Block-Diagram/Team-Diagram/) and scrolling down towards the bottom of the page.

+## Messages on Subsystem A2
 <h3>To Subsystem A1 (Isaac): Message Type 9 -- Bluetooth Error</h3>
 <table>
 <thead>